Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ---
 title: MKS Free to Standard Migration Guide
 excerpt: Learn how to migrate your OVHcloud MKS cluster from Free to Standard offer, understand plan differences, and follow best practices for a secure and smooth transition.
-updated: 2025-09-17
+updated: 2025-10-02
 ---

-## Objectives
+## Objective

 This guide outlines the process of migrating your OVHcloud Managed Kubernetes Service (MKS) cluster from the Free plan to the Standard plan.
 It provides a step-by-step procedure to ensure a secure and efficient transition while minimizing downtime.

 We will cover the essential phases of migration, including:

-- **Plan Comparison:** Understanding the differences between Free and Standard plans.
+- **Plan comparison**: Understanding the differences between Free and Standard plans.
-- **Backup and Restore:** Using Trilio, CloudCasa, or Velero to safely migrate your data and workloads.
+- **Backup and restore**: Using Trilio, CloudCasa, or Velero to safely migrate your data and workloads.
-- **Cluster Migration:** Moving your entire cluster or specific namespaces to the Standard plan.
+- **Cluster migration**: Moving your entire cluster or specific namespaces to the Standard plan.
-- **Post-Migration Validation:** Ensuring your applications are fully functional and optimized on the Standard plan.
+- **Post-migration validation**: Ensuring your applications are fully functional and optimized on the Standard plan.

 This guide is designed to provide you with the knowledge and best practices needed for a smooth and successful MKS plan migration.